Per-Client Delivery Reference

 ▼

-Harness restarts Codex inner process → new session, same config
+Outer process restarts Codex inner process → new session, same config

 What the user sees

-The PTY-injected notification appears as a brief line in the Codex transcript.
+Fallback path: the PTY-injected notification appears as a brief line in the Codex transcript.
 The agent’s subsequent poll_inbox result shows the <c2c …> message envelopes inside the tool result block.

 OpenCode